catalinred/catalinred.github.com/_posts/2012-07-09-new-responsive-design-for-rtd.markdown

 Next, I'm planning maybe to [retinafy](http://f.cl.ly/items/012n0O023v2S2N1m3Q1t/How%20to%20Retinafy%20your%20Website.pdf) this website.
 I also need to chose a code syntax highlighter.
 I think [Prettify](http://code.google.com/p/google-code-prettify/) will be my choice after all.

-Still, my main goal is to be able to write more and better articles on RedTeamDesign.

 P.S.
 If you have spotted any bug or inconsistency, please let me know! :)